richstokes/arculator-mac/README.md

 &nbsp;

 Now compiles and runs, but does not load menus correctly.
 Looking into that next.
+This also means you have to force-quit the process.